 Instructions

 - Before you begin mixing the dough, turn the oven to 200ºF.
 Once it reaches the temperature, turn it off.
-Line a baking sheet with greased parchment paper.
+Line two baking sheets with greased parchment paper.

 - Stir the yeast and 1 teaspoon sugar into the warm water.
 Let sit for 5 minutes.
-Add the eggs and butter to the yeast mixture.1 ½ cup warm water (110°F),1 packet (2 ½ tsp) instant dry yeast,2 large eggs,¼ cup melted butter
+Add the eggs and butter to the yeast mixture (no need to stir together).1 ½ cup warm water (110°F), 1 packet (2 ¼ tsp) active dry yeast, 2 large eggs, ¼ cup melted butter

 - Once the dough comes together, increase to medium speed and beat for 6 minutes.
 The dough will be pretty stiff but still sticky.
 You may want to stop the mixer and scrape down the bowl once or twice.

-- For an average sized burger bun, portion the dough into about 3 ounce portions.
-To do this easily, spray a ⅓ measuring cup with cooking spray and scoop out a little less.
-Place greased plastic wrap on top of a food scale. to measure precisely or use the scant ⅓ cup.
+- For an average sized burger bun, portion the dough into about 3 ½ ounce portions.
+To do this easily, place greased plastic wrap on top of a food scale. to measure precisely.
+Alternatively, spray a ⅓ measuring cup with cooking spray and scoop out evenly to the top.

-- Flatten the dough balls to about 1 inch high.
+- Flatten the dough balls to about ¾-inch high.
 Cover loosely with a piece of plastic wrap and place in the warmed, turned off oven for 10 minutes.
-Remove the pan from the oven and let sit at room temperature for 20 more minutes while the oven preheats to 375°F.
+Remove the pan from the oven and let sit at room temperature for 20-30 more minutes while the oven preheats to 375°F.

 Best,